Hexa-Studios/projects-branding/docs/arranmore-ferry/kiosk-documentation.md

 [Stripe Documentation](https://stripe.com/docs/terminal/readers/bbpos-wisepos-e)

+# Internet

+The kiosk currently runs off it's own internet - the old router from the ferry - it's got a 28 day sim card.
+Bought on 22nd July 2023, so expiry will be: 19th August 2023.
+Any Three sim card will work in it.

+If you want to change to a different router / different internet provider, probably easiest for me to change it.
+Otherwise I'll write more detailed instructions for you.

 # Useful Links

 The kiosk URL: [Kiosk URL](https://ferrykiosk.thearranmoreferry.com), note this URL only works for the port side kiosks.